 Editing the hatches is very simple:

-Angle is the basic angle of the lines that make up the hatch.
+Angle1 is the basic angle of the first set of lines that make up the hatch.
 Here (and very commonly) this is set to 45º.
-If you wanted this particular hatch to go "the other way", you would set the angle to 135º.
+If you wanted this particular hatch to go "the other way", you would set the angle to -45º or 135º.

 Space2.
 Entering a number in the Space2 box produces double lines; Space2 is the distance between the first and second lines.
-The first hatch in the second row has the settings:
+The third hatch in the top row has the settings:

 Lines is simply the thickness of the lines making up the hatch.